Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Results

 Looking at the effectiveness of our other baseline models, we find that SLIM also performs very well, whereas the matrix factorization models \MFBPR and \iALS lead to very low effectiveness in this dataset.
 This latter aspect was also observed and reported by the authors of DiffRec.
 For other datasets like MovieLens-1M, \MFBPR and in particular \iALS lead to more competitive results.
 Finally, we note that the results for the \EASER model are missing from the table, because the significant memory requirements of the model exceeded the 64 GB available on our hardware.

 The effectiveness results for DiffRec and its variations on the other datasets, as found in Appendix \ref{app:diffrec}, can be summarized as follows.
-For the natural noise version of the Amazon-Books dataset, the same observations were made as for the clean version in Table~\ref{tab:DiffRec-amazon-book_clean_original-result}, \idest all simple models outperform DiffRec and its variant L-DiffRec.
+For the natural noise version of the Amazon-Books dataset, the same observations were made as for the clean version in Table~\ref{tab:DiffRec-amazon-book_clean_original-result}, \idest all simple models are more effective than DiffRec and its variant L-DiffRec.
 For the Yelp clean and natural noise datasets, the effectiveness of DiffRec and its variants is at the level of ItemKNN, a method that is at least 25 years old, but it is outperformed by various models like \pbeta, \iALS or GF-CF. For the clean MovieLens-1M dataset, the effectiveness results reported in the original paper for DiffRec would be competitive with many models, but, as mentioned, DiffRec and the variant L-DiffRec have huge variance on this dataset.
 However, on this clean dataset, the \EASER method leads to even higher effectiveness than the not reproducible numbers reported in the paper.
-High variance is also an issue for the MovieLens-1M natural noise dataset, where all simple models could outperform DiffRec and L-DiffRec.
+High variance is also an issue for the MovieLens-1M natural noise dataset, where all simple models were more effective than DiffRec and L-DiffRec.

 It can also be observed that the DiffRec variants do not offer major improvements over the simpler version of the algorithm.
 In particular, L-DiffRec almost always achieves similar effectiveness to DiffRec: slightly lower on the clean datasets and slightly higher on the natural noise ones.
-Meanwhile, T-DiffRec and LT-DiffRec perform marginally better than DiffRec on the Yelp clean dataset and substantially better on the Amazon-Books clean dataset.
+Meanwhile, T-DiffRec and LT-DiffRec are marginally better than DiffRec on the Yelp clean dataset and substantially better on the Amazon-Books clean dataset.
 However, as already noted, none of these variants are consistently superior to the baselines we chose.
-While they can be competitive on the Yelp clean dataset (albeit with high variance), many baselines still outperform them by a wide margin on Amazon-Books.
+While they can be competitive on the Yelp clean dataset (albeit with high variance), many baselines are still more effective by a wide margin on Amazon-Books.

 All in all, our comparison against existing baselines revealed that DiffRec (and its variants), despite its substantial computational complexity, does not lead to better effectiveness than longer-existing models.
 We reiterate that in our experiments, we relied on the best hyperparameters as reported in the original datasets.
 Clearly, we cannot rule out that the effectiveness of DiffRec can be further improved by exploring larger hyperparameter spaces, but we can confidently state that the original experimental evaluation was insufficient to support the claim that DiffRec is a competitive model.